galaxyproject/training-material/topics/fair/tutorials/data-management-peatlands/tutorial.md

 |Relevant institutional, departmental or study policies on data sharing and data security| &bull; Review of institutional policies for data management|

 ## Hands-on: Create a DMP for peatland research
-* Download the DMP template for Peatland Research
+* Download the DMP template for [Peatland Research and Monitoring](https://zenodo.org/records/11185774).
 * Fill in the DMP template using the prompt questions.
 * Review your DMP with your team and collaborators.